liborty/indxvec/README.md

 * Sort Index - obtained by stable sort `sort_indexed` (merge sort) or `hashsort_indexed`.
 The original data is immutable (unchanged).
 The sort index produced is a list of subscripts to the data, such that the first subscript identifies the smallest item in the data list, and so on (in ascending order).
 Suitable for bulky data that are not easily moved.
 Also, it can be easily reversed, changing between ascending/descending orders without resorting or reversing the (bulky) original data.
 It answers the question: what data item occupies a given sort position?

 * Rank Index - list in the original data order, giving the sort positions (ranks) of the data items.
 It answers the question: what is the sort position of a given data item?
-Sort Index and Rank Index are inverses of each other.
+Sort Index and Rank Index are inverse to each other.

 * Unindex (method).
 Given a sort index and some data, returns the data in the order defined by the sort index.
-Can be used to sort lots of data vectors according to some common key.
+Can be used to efficiently reorder lots of data vectors in the same way.

 ## Release Notes (Latest First)